Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 }

-All the code presented is contained inside the div of Weather-container.
+All the presented code is contained within the weather-container div.
 In this second part of the HTML, the following days are defined along with the weather they will experience and the respective temperatures.

-This section of the CSS code is dedicated to styling the list (List) of the weather widget, which presents the weather forecast for several days.
-In this specific part of the code, style rules are implemented to ensure responsive design through media queries (Media Query).
-This ensures that the presentation of the forecast is adequate and legible on different screen sizes, thus contributing to an improved user experience.
+This section of the CSS code is dedicated to styling the list (list) of the weather widget, which shows the weather forecast for several days.
+In this specific part of the code, style rules are implemented to ensure a responsive design using media queries (media query).
+This ensures that the forecast presentation is appropriate and readable on different screen sizes, thus contributing to an improved user experience.

 .list {